-- mch produced an estimated 8,171kg of carbon dioxide/employee during 2012/13 before offset measures were applied.
-After offset measures were applied, this figure was reduced to 1,109kg - Analysis of the Financial Services sector (the closest comparable sector for which data could be found) shows an average of 4,976kg of carbon dioxide/employee/year although with off-sets the average falls to 1,333kg (2)
+- mch produced an estimated 1,416kg of carbon dioxide per employee during 2014/15 before offset measures were applied.
+After offset measures were applied, this figure was reduced to zero. - Analysis of the Financial Services sector (the closest comparable sector for which data could be found) shows an average of 4,976kg of carbon dioxide per employee per year although with offsets the average falls to 1,333kg (2)